 Recently, Congresswoman and WCW Waste Warrior awardee Lucille Roybal-Allard (D-CA) spoke about the need to cut the FDA’s “cruel and often unnecessary” primate tests:

 “It is time for our country to move away from the cruel and often unnecessary tradition of primate research.”

 — White Coat Waste Project 🥼🗑️ (@WhiteCoatWaste) June 23, 2022

 To their credit, the FDA has been reducing its in-house abuse of primates in experiments year after year following WCW’s bipartisan work with Congress.
 When WCW’s campaign started in 2016, FDA labs experimented on a total of 381 primates.
-By last year, in 2021, that number was cut by 44% to 215.

 In its 2023 budget request to Congress, the FDA stated that it “shares the nation’s interest in reducing the need for non-human primates (NHPs) in FDA intramural research.”
 This was a welcome statement — but there is still more for FDA to do.

 They can start by turning over the records we requested, so we know how our tax dollars are being spent!

 As always, as we learn more, we will keep you posted.
 In the meantime, if you think that primates should be relocated to sanctuaries when FDA experiments end and other animals should be adopted out, make your voice heard and take action!
 Contact Congress, and tell them to pass Violet’s Law today!